Advertiser disclosure

 Georgia Institute of Technology

 It’s worth a trip to Atlanta, Georgia to visit the Georgia Institute of Technology.
-This public research university has an acceptance rate of 21%.
-While the main campus is located in the U.S., Georgia Tech also has campuses in Europe and China.
-Georgia Tech offers students the chance to receive funding from interested donors to launch their own startup!
+This public research university has an acceptance rate of 16%.
+While the main campus is located in the U.S., Georgia Tech also has campuses in Europe, and China.
+Steeped in history and tradition, Georgia Tech continues to evolve and grow.

 Don’t miss: Top athletic scholarships